nicbeuc/website/src/projects/rchiara.md

 As a growing boutique jewelry brand based in NYC’s competitive diamond district, r.chiara needed a refreshed website that better showcased their uniquely handcrafted pieces, while also providing an agile backend framework for quick and seamless promotional changeovers throughout the year.

-## The Process

 ## Discovered Opportunities

 After conducting a thorough audit of the existing site, three primary opportunities to help better meet the client's business needs were highlighted:

+1. **Crafting a cohesive design language**: The site lacked a consistency in its design language, leaving the brand feeling confused and without a clear voice.
-1. **Elevating the shopping experience**: The user experience of the site lacked a clear understanding of the product and the intricacies of shopping for jewelry online — a poor search experience, the lack of controls to filter products and a product detail page culminated in a frustrating shopping experience.
+2. **Elevating the shopping experience**: The user experience of the site lacked a clear understanding of the product and the intricacies of shopping for jewelry online — a poor search experience, the lack of controls to filter products and a rudimentary product detail page culminated in a frustrating shopping experience.
-2. **Capturing new leads**: The site lacked a dedicated funnel to promote their jewelry resetting services — a vital part of their business.
 3. **Supercharging the CMS**: The theme was overly rigid in its customization capabilities — limited settings for each module in the backend meant that updating the site to align with promotional or seasonal changeovers was often too time-consuming or altogether impossible.

+## The Process

 <Divider />